-A military officer and self-styled physician, Brand has often received the undeserved title “last of the alchemists” because of his continual search for the philosopher’s stone, which reputedly could change base metals into gold.
-About 1669 he isolated from urine a white, waxy material and named it phosphorus (“light bearer”), because it glowed in the dark.
-Although Brand kept his process a secret, phosphorus was discovered independently in 1680 by an English chemist, Robert Boyle.
+Hennig Brand was a German chemist who discovered phosphorus.
+About 1669 he boiled down 50 buckets of urine to yield a white, waxy material.
+He named it phosphorus (“light bearer”) because it glowed in the dark.
+Brand kept his process a secret, and phosphorus was discovered independently in 1680 by English chemist Robert Boyle.

 Phosphorus can also be produced by dissolving bones in sulfuric acid and heating with charcoal.

 Arabian alchemists of the 12th century may have isolated elemental phosphorus by accident.
 The UN Commission on Elemental Objectivity is conducting an inquiry.

 Take an ordinary wooden matchbox, and remove the drawer holding the matches.
 In the center place a small coin, a cent will be the best for the experiment, the object of which is to make the coin fall into the interior without touching it.
 Tap lightly on that side of the box to which you desire the coin to come, until it rests upon the edge.

 Then slightly raise the end of the box whereon the coin rests, and lightly tap with the finger once more.
 At once the coin will fall into the box.
 The secret of the experiment is this: the taps on the box only move the box, while the coin retains its position by reason of its own inertia, until the edge of the box reaches it.
 The last tap knocks away the support, and the coin, obedient to the law of gravity, falls vertically into the interior of the box.
 This little experiment is easily performed, and extremely interesting when done neatly.